Skip to main content

 • Demonstrate the ability to wear personal protective equipment (PPE) for extended periods of time during work, educational study and labs

-• Demonstrate awareness that the health care environment may contain latex and other allergens, including medication (topical and ingestible), chemical and mundane; tolerance of such allergens in the workplace must also be demonstrated
+• Demonstrate awareness to latex and other allergens in the health care environment.
+Such allergens topical and ingestible medication and chemicals.
+Tolerance of such allergens in the workplace must also be demonstrated.

 • Wear gloves, mask, head covering, protective eyewear and gown for extended periods of time during patient treatment, educational study and labs